ShaderFrog/glsl-parser/README.md

 - ✅ todo_condition_type
 - This line is valid GLSL ES 1.0 but not 3.0: vec4 buffer	= texture2D(renderbuffer, uv);

+Import from Shadertoy / GLSL Sandbox
+- Rename variables to try to use shaderfrog engine
+- Change any math in AST that needs to be changed
+- Add shaderfrog engine uniforms

+If the shader has

+uniform vec2 resolution;
+#define iResolution resolution
+float minres = min(iResolution.x, iResolution.y);

+Then if I need to rename resolution to vUv, I need to know that it's aliased in the define statement.
+For any defines that **aren't numbers** I need to preprocess them.
+Maybe i need to preprocess everything since numbers can be used in #if statements

+#define _ iResolution.x;
+vec3 a = _

+gl_FragCoord > vUv

+This sounds like it requires a full preprocess to handle.

 # What?

 - Making this Babel ESTree compatible to use babel ecosystem